 - Properties that have sold within the last 6-12 months

-Estimated Repair Costs
+Calculate Estimated Repair Costs

 You will need to do a repair estimate to determine the repair costs.
 If you’re new to real estate investing and aren’t sure about how to do a repair estimate, you have three options;

-Doing this will help you determine the maximum amount that you can buy the property for based on how long you plan to hold it and what your strategy is for selling it.
+Doing this will help you determine your Maximum Allowable Offer (MAO), based on how long you plan to hold it and what your strategy is for selling it.